New chiropractor business in Danville

 For five years, Laubach worked at Shamokin Dam Health Center and for the past 1 1/2 years has been employed at his cousin’s Muncy office.

+“We look forward to welcoming Terry home and are glad he’ll be able to help members of the community,” said Rebecca Dressler, executive director of the Danville Business Alliance.

-In talking about his work, Laubach is passionate about being another avenue for people who want to feel better.
+Laubach is glad to be another avenue for people who want to feel better.

 “I’ve seen people from six-months to 96 years,” he said of the chiropractic adjustments he’s done to calm a colicky baby or help an adult move more easily.

+We use high velocity, low amplitude, fast and light, quick adjustments.
+We’re not cracking bones or joints.”

-Laubach said he's also provides clients another set of eyes as a medical professional.
+Laubach also provides clients another set of eyes as a medical professional.

-Recently, a truck driver who hadn't been to see him in a while showed up for an adjustment and Laubach noticed the man had lost weight.
+Recently, a truck driver who hadn’t been to see him for a while showed up for an adjustment and Laubach noticed the man had lost weight.

 “I asked him if he had been trying to lose weight and he said, ‘No,’” Laubach recalled, adding that the man followed his recommendation to visit his medical provider and learned he has colon cancer.
 “I didn’t do anything (medically) for him, but I helped him” identify a medical problem.